 Introduction to growing fields of the environmental sciences.
-Current thinking and concerning the research impacts on environmental quality and depletion of natural resources; the pollution of air, land surfaces, water, and the public agencies and policies designed to solve environmental problems in mainstream as well as tribal communities.
+Current thinking and research concerning the impacts on environmental quality and depletion of natural resources; the pollution of air, land surfaces, water, and the public agencies and policies designed to solve environmental problems in mainstream as well as tribal communities.